pdav5883/sat-finder/README.md

   - For iOS, attach handler to `deviceorientation` even, which computes alpha based on relative orientation from when initiliazation happened. iOS provides `webkitCompassHeading` as a separate field in the event, but this moves in the opposite direction of `alpha`.
 So when passing in euler angles for iOS, using `-1 * event.webkitCompassHeading` in place of alpha.
   - iOS also has the added complexity of needing an explicit action to trigger orientation permission, so adding the handler happens in response to a button click.
   - See https://developer.mozilla.org/en-US/docs/Web/API/Window/deviceorientation_event and https://developer.mozilla.org/en-US/docs/Web/API/Window/deviceorientationabsolute_event
+- Satellite location is reported in true north heading, but device pointing is reported in magnetic north heading.
+Offset aka declination is corrected by calling NOAA magnetic model API during initialization of pointing in `shared.js`.